Bala (actor)

 Bala Kumar (born 19 December 1982) is an Indian actor and director, who works in Malayalam and Tamil films.
 He made his debut in the Telugu film 2 Much (2002).
 He is well known for his roles in films such as Big B (2007), Sound of Boot (2008), Puthiya Mukham (2009), Hero (2012), Veeram (2014), Ennu Ninte Moideen (2015), Pulimurugan (2016), Aanakkallan (2018), Lucifer (2019), and Thambi (2019).

 Early life

 Bala was born on 19 December 1982, into a family associated with the Tamil film industry.
 His grandfather, A. K. Velan, owned the film production house Arunachalam Studios and worked as a producer and screenwriter.
 Bala's father, Jayakumar, was a documentary photographer and short film director with over 400 works to his credit.
-He has two siblings: a brother and a sister.
+Bala has two siblings: a brother and a sister.
 His brother, Siva, is a film director and cinematographer, while his sister is a scientist.
 Bala initially pursued a Bachelor of Technology (B.Tech) degree in engineering but later switched to a Bachelor of Business Administration (BBA).
 While studying for his BBA, he began his career in acting.